hmrc/assets-frontend/README.md

 ###Running the Frontend build

 	./server build
-compiles our assets for production.
+Compiles our assets for production.

 **TODO:** build process should create an artifact to allow us to publish to nexus.